 Eventually, Colin moved to Tennessee and started a family, but John & I continued to play on occasion – particularly with Howard Hovey and Irv Petraszewski at the Osborne Inn gig.
 During a stint at a Riverhead Country Fair, Howard introduced me to Jeff Furman.
 Howard had been encouraging Jeff to start playing a more improvised style and over time Jeff started becoming the first call substitute for Howard on our gigs.
 It was a natural progression for Jeff to become our regular tuba player over time, but we felt the band name needed to change.
 Ultimately, I was faced with a gig where I needed to use a new band name and had none.
 The only source of inspiration at that desperate moment was an old washboard I had picked up with a logo and name – “Sunnyland”.
 I felt it conveyed both the connection to an earlier time and the sometimes unrealistic optimism embodied in the songs of that era.
 The name stuck, as did our pigs logo (which was too distinctive for me to part with).

 Since I established Sunnyland Productions as my business name, I have used the label of “Sunnyland” for a variety of projects I have produced, including a 2001 CD with an all-star ensemble playing lesser-heard tunes of great Tin Pan Alley songwriters.
 The core local trio of Sunnyland – myself, John & Jeff – have been actively playing regionally for almost 15 years as of this writing.
-We have had a couple of years of regular gigs – first at Le Chef in Southampton and currently at Bonnie Jean’s in Southold – as well as a number of recurring performances for local events.
+We have had a couple of years of regular gigs – first at Le Chef in Southampton and later at Bonnie Jean’s in Southold – as well as a number of recurring performances for local events.